 “How Do I Maintain a Sense of Balance in my Life?”

 - I lean into things that give me energy.
 While all of us don’t have the luxury of choosing the work we do, I try to maximise the time I spend on things that give me energy.
 Anything else I try to minimise.

-- Setting boundaries: I’m really clear with my team and my clients that I don’t actively check emails outside of work hours or when I’m on leave.
+- Setting boundaries.
+I’m really clear with my team and my clients that I don’t actively check emails outside of work hours or when I’m on leave.
 This gives me time to disconnect and recharge.
 It doesn’t mean I’m not available in an emergency – I make sure there are ways to contact me.
 My team are incredibly talented and are capable of handling pretty much anything while I’m away.
-I make sure I do what I can to provide those times for them as well: I try not to email them outside of work hours or when they’re on leave.
-I often use the “delay delivery” function so I can feel like the issue is resolved, but they don’t get the email until their working hours.

-- Meditation and exercise: I meditate every day and hit the gym at least 3 times a week.
+- Meditate and exercise.
+I meditate every day and hit the gym at least 3 times a week.

-Things That Helped me in my Journey Becoming a Partner
+“What Qualities Helped me in Becoming a Partner”

 There are a few key things I’ve learned along the way that in hindsight, helped me on my journey to being a partner.
 They are: